MIS field schools

 Apart from the academic gains of a field school, educational trips encourage the development of social, personal and study skills.
 We have observed that students appear to come out of their shell during field schools, becoming creative and displaying leadership qualities.

-One route of a MIS field school takes students and teachers to the Márka Sami region in Southern Troms/Northern part of Nordland and Bardufoss and Andslimoen, where the students visited Sami and non-Sami institutions and organizations.
+One route of a MIS field school takes students and teachers to the Márka Sami region in Southern Troms/Northern part of Nordland, Bardufoss and Andslimoen, where Sami and non-Sami institutions and organizations are visited.

-Education was a topic emphasized at this field school, offering visits to the Sami kindergarten Márkomának in Skánit/Skånland, the Sami primary school in Inner Troms and the upper secondary school in Bardufoss.
+Education is a topic emphasized at theese field schools, offering visits to the Sami kindergarten Márkomának in Skánit/Skånland, the Sami primary school in Inner Troms and the upper secondary school in Bardufoss.

 The students are also introduced to small scale businesses and traditional livelihoods when welcomed by Laila Inga, a reindeer owner at Iinnasuolu/Hinnøya Island.
-In a deeply insightful and educational way, Laila told about the challenges and opportunities her family face in their daily work with traditional reindeer husbandry combined with tourism livelihood.
+In a deeply insightful and educational way, Laila tells about the challenges and opportunities her family face in their daily work with traditional reindeer husbandry combined with tourism livelihood.

-Continuing to Skánit/Skånland and Evenášši/Evenes, the students met with the staff at Várdobáiki Sami Centre and the Márkomeannu festival and volunteers working for the Stuornjárga Sámi Duodji Association.
+This route continues to Skánit/Skånland and Evenášši/Evenes, where the students meet with the staff at Várdobáiki Sami Centre and the Márkomeannu festival and volunteers working for the Stuornjárga Sámi Duodji Association.
 This is an introduction to the history of the region, language and cultural revitalization initiatives with a focus on how important institutions and organizations are for this development.